nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![gitGud](images/gitgud.png)

-gitGud is a **desktop application for managing friends' gaming information**. gitGud uses a simple **Graphical User Interface (GUI) combined with an optimized Command Line Interface (CLI)** to give you a smooth and efficient experience.
-If you can type fast enough, gitGud can get you contact management tasks done faster than traditional GUI-based applications.
+gitGud is a **desktop application for managing your friends' gaming information**. gitGud uses a gamer-themed **Graphical User Interface
+(GUI) combined with an optimized Command Line Interface (CLI)** to give you a smooth and efficient experience.

+Keeping track of all of yours friends' gaming information and schedules is difficult and time-consuming.
+With gitGud, there is no need to get tilted(frustrated) by this anymore as **how fast you type determines how fast you manage your gaming contacts**.

 * Table of Contents